app-sre/qontract-server/SCHEMA.md

 `isUnique`: This attribute is indicative of the unique constraint on the value.
 The enforcement for this is actually done through qontract-validator.

+`isContextUnique`: This attribute is indicative of the unique constraint on the value within a list of objects.
+In comparison to `isUnique`, this attribute does not act globally within the bundle but only locally within the context of a list.
+This attribute can be set on multiple properties of a type.
+In that case, uniqueness is ensured on the set of properties.

 `isRequired`: This attribute indicates that the type is non-null i.e values are never null and an error can be raised during the request if they are not.

 `isSearchable`: This attribute allows to search/filter results based on the string argument.
 For e.g App_v1.name is searchable attribute and we can do a query